stacks-network/docs/src/pages/ecosystem/stacks-token.md

 ## A brief history of the Stacks token

-In 2017 Blockstack did a token sale.
+In 2017 Blockstack PBC did a token sale.
 Participants became token holders when they received allocations of Stacks tokens in the genesis block.
 A genesis block is the first block of a blockchain.